 To address the small sample data problem, this study proposes a recommendation system method based on weighted mutual information (MI).
 Mutual information is a metric used to measure the correlation between two variables and is widely applied in information theory[10].
 Compared to traditional similarity-based methods used in recommendation systems, mutual information can better uncover potential relationships between items by capturing weaker signals[11][12].
 Furthermore, to address the issue of unstable mutual information values in sparse data that can lead to incorrect recommendations, this study introduces a smoothing coefficient (SC) factor in the MI metric.
 The smoothing coefficient helps reduce the noise caused by data sparsity, enhancing the stability of similarity calculations.
 Specifically, the smoothing coefficient is a dynamic adjustment factor based on data sparsity.
 When an item or user has sparse rating data, the smoothing coefficient increases its weight in similarity calculations with other items or users, thus alleviating the impact of data sparsity on recommendation accuracy.

-This study focuses on small sample data scenarios and integrates domestic and international research findings on recommendation systems, proposing an innovative weighted mutual information recommendation system.
+This study focuses on small sample data scenarios and integrates international research findings on recommendation systems, proposing a weighted mutual information recommendation system.
 The main contributions and innovations of this study are summarized as follows:

 (1)Data Preprocessing in Limited Data Scenarios: Comprehensive data preprocessing steps are applied when dealing with limited data, including processing user behavior, product information, and product tags.